MohamedAliAyedi/c2-framework/README.md

-# 🛸 Dali C 2x2: Professional Fleet Orchestration Framework
+# 🛸 Dali C2 😈: Professional Fleet Orchestration Framework

 ![Dali Dashboard Banner](images/dashboard.png)

-Dali C 2x2 is a high-performance, job-oriented Command & Control (C2) framework designed for secure node orchestration, auditing, and real-time surveillance.
+Dali C2 ❤️ is a high-performance, job-oriented Command & Control (C2) framework designed for secure node orchestration, auditing, and real-time surveillance.
 It features a modern, glassmorphic Control Plane and a modular, plugin-based agent architecture with military-grade encryption and identity spoofing.

 ---

 ## 🏗️ Technical Architecture

-Dali C 2x2 is built on a distributed architecture that separates the **Control Plane** (Server) from the **Managed Nodes** (Agents).
+Dali C2 ❤️ is built on a distributed architecture that separates the **Control Plane** (Server) from the **Managed Nodes** (Agents).

 - **Control Plane (FastAPI & WebSockets)**:
   - **JWT Authentication**: Secure operator access with hashed password storage.